Participatory art project, 2021

 Some questions I am exploring:

 What does it mean to the participants and to myself to be offered this form of unscripted, yet sustained interaction?
 How would the conversations change as the pandemic unfolded?
 What do people choose to talk about offered the opportunity to blow past the everyday?
 What could I learn from this kind of daily practice?

 I had originally intended to do the project for only a few months, but as the pandemic changed, so too did the conversations.
 I decided to continue it for longer to map the larger trajectory of how we are all doing in 2021.

-A visual piece created in response to a Walk & Chat from June 2021 will be enlarged and exhibited on a kiosk in downtown Raleigh (a project of the City of Raleigh Department of Transportation, in partnership with the Office of Emergency Management and Special Events and the Raleigh Arts Office).
+A visual piece created in response to a Walk & Chat from June 2021 has been enlarged and exhibited on a kiosk in downtown Raleigh (a project of the City of Raleigh Department of Transportation, in partnership with the Office of Emergency Management and Special Events and the Raleigh Arts Office).

 In October 2021, I was invited to extend Walk & Chat [& Response] to include students of the Digital Musics graduate program at Dartmouth College, who participated in the process.
 I spent a few days in Hanover, NH discussing the project with them and sitting in on their critique-based seminar.